Lay3rLabs/wavs-safe/README.md

 **Template for getting started with developing WAVS applications and Gnosis Safe.
 NOT PRODUCTION READY.**

+TODO:

+- [ ] Refactor agent for better tool use and openai support
+- [ ] No environment variables, use JSON
+- [ ] Kill triggerId, just uint64
+- [ ] Consolidate service types
+- [ ] Separate agent trigger into test contract
+- [ ] Better way to check result from Guard?

+Later:

+- [ ] Consider better guards like borg-core?

 Contains WAVS enabled Safe Module and Guard contracts.

 Reading and Resources: